 An application for a PAA must include a full description of the activity and specify start and end dates, although the start date may be considered as provisional and can be amended in the application for a final permit with full justification of the amendment of the start and end dates.

-A fee will be charged for a PAA in addition to the fee which is charged for the issue of the major permit unless other conditions have been met by pre-agreement with the Permit Authority.
+A fee will be charged for a PAA in addition to the fee which is charged for the issue of the major permit unless pre-agreed with the Permit Authority and in line with Section 12.5.

 The granting of a PAA does not prevent the Permit Authority from subsequently refusing to grant a major permit to which the PAA relates, if circumstances should change.
 For major works to commence the promoter will be required to provide the final detailed information in support of the application for a permit at least 10 days before the activity is due to commence unless otherwise agreed.